tidalmigrations/tidalmigrations.github.io/pages/user guides/assessment_projects.md

 Once you've set some goals and added some apps to your projects, you've laid a solid foundation to migrate your first set of applications to the cloud.

-The top of this page has now changed, we've added a new section that gives you quick insight into most recently updated project.
-We only have one project now, but as your arboretum grows it helps to see how you and your team are tending to these projects.
-This section highlights the progress, timeline of the project, and gives you access to dive into the rest of the details of the project.
+The top of this page has now changed, we've added a new section that gives you quick insight into the most recently updated project.
+We only have one project now, but as your portfolio grows, you will be able to easily keep track of where exactly each project is at in the assessment process.
+This section highlights the progress, timeline of the project, and gives you access to dive into the rest of the project's details.

 {% include image.html file="projects_4.png" %}

-Clicking the details button above causes a component to pop up on the right side of the screen that highlights some important information about your project.
-Alternatively, you can open up the component by clicking the row for that project in the table.
+Clicking the details button above causes a section to pop up on the right side of the screen that highlights some important information about your project.
+Alternatively, you can open up any project's details section by clicking the row for that project in the table.

 {% include image.html file="projects_5.png" %}